The Sydney Store

 You can hire, buy or even make academic dress.
 Hiring is the most popular option.

-The University of Sydney Union (USU) operates a hiring and purchasing service from its Academic Dress shop in the Holme Building.
+The University of Sydney Union (USU) operates a hiring and purchasing service from the Sydney Store in the Holme Building.
 This saves you having to buy academic dress just for your graduation day.
 However, you may purchase it if you wish.